Ahdhn/RXMeshDocs/docs/basics/basic.md

 Before diving into code, it is important to understand how to *think* when using RXMesh.

-The mental model is simple: you start with a triangle mesh—typically provided as a standard `.obj` file—and RXMesh takes care of converting it into a GPU-friendly data structure.
+The mental model is simple: you start with a triangle mesh—typically provided as a standard `.obj` file—and RXMesh takes care of building a GPU-friendly data structure.
 Once the mesh is loaded, everything you do revolves around performing operations *per mesh element*—whether that is a vertex, edge, or face.

 These per-element operations are typically expressed using **parallel loops** or **query kernels**.
 RXMesh handles the connectivity, locality, and memory layout behind the scenes.
 You get to write clean code that feels high-level but is executed with low-level efficiency.

 RXMesh provides an easy way to allocate and manipulate **mesh attribute**.
 Mesh attributes are values associated with mesh elements: a vertex color, a face normal, a scalar tag per edge, etc. Attributes are **strongly typed**—a vertex attribute knows it is tied to vertices, and can not be accidentally used with faces or edges.
 This gives your code more clarity and safety.

-Attributes also live in multiple locations—on the **host** or on the **device**—and you control when and how they move.
+By default, attributes live on both the **host** or on the **device**—and you control when and how they move.
 This separation allows RXMesh to give you performance without compromising on flexibility.

 In this first example, we will walk through a simple but complete application:
 - Load a triangle mesh from an `.obj` file
 - Access vertex positions
 - Define and compute vertex colors and face normals
+- Move computed attributes from device to the host
 - Visualize the results using Polyscope

-This example touches on key RXMesh ideas: attributes, mesh traversal, kernel execution, and device/host memory movement.
-Later sections will go deeper into how these pieces work and how they scale up to large and dynamic meshes.

 ```c++